Did you know...

 News

-• We welcome Professor Jakub Bohuszewicz (Jagiellonian University Krakow) at the Department of Religious Studies.
-During his stay, he will conduct a course on "Introducing Siberian Shamanism."
+• We welcome Yasmin Koppen (University of Leipzig) at the Department of Religious Studies.
+During her stay, she will teach a course on "Illness, Healing, Medicine: Religion in Dealing with Epidemics."

 • For students of Religious Studies, we are offering our mentoring program again this semester for questions and difficulties during their studies.
 You can find more information here.